 I am a Research Staff Member working in the field of Statistical Mechanics of liquids, ices and and

 (biological) glasses.
-I have been recently nominated "Benjamin Meaker Visiting Professor" at the Institute
+In 2019 I was nominated "Benjamin Meaker Visiting Professor" at the Institute

 I received a BSc and a MSc in theoretical chemistry from the Universita` degli Studi di Milano, Italy,